ehlymana/SpaceSubdivisionTestbed/README.md

 ### 1. Drawing shapes

+Drawing shapes is done by adding edges to the panel.
+All edges must be added in a counter-clockwise order with any starting point.
 To initiate drawing, the user first needs to click on the *Start drawing* button.
 Shapes can be drawn in two ways:

 1. **Graphical drawing**, which allows the user to draw a shape by using their pointer on the panel.
 After starting the drawing, the user needs to click on the desired location in order to add a new node described by X and Y coordinates.
 After adding the initial node, the current pointer location is shown on the left side of the *Graphical drawing* groupbox.